careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 The following parameters may be used in constructing a request to the service:

--        company_name (required) : The company name to be normalized.
+-        company_name* (required) : The company name to be normalized.
--        website (required) : The website of the company to be normalized. *(Note: either company_name or website must be provided.
+-        website* (required) : The website of the company to be normalized. *(Note: either company_name or website must be provided.
 It is not necessary to provide both.)*
 -        service (required) : The normalizer to be used.
 Accepted values are "datadotcom" and "companydepot".
 -        country (optional) : The country component of the provided company's location.
 Two-digit ISO country codes are supported. *(Note: the country parameter is required for requests to the DataDotCom service.)*
 -        state (optional) : The state component of the provided company's location.
 -        city (optional) : The city component of the provided company's location.
 -        max_results (optional) : The maximum number of results to be returned, between 1 and 10 (inclusive).
 Defaults to 3.

+\* *Note that company_name and website are each constrained to a maximum length of 400 characters.
+Requests that contain a company_name or website value exceeding this limit will fail with an HTTP 400 Bad Request status.*

 Example: https://api.careerbuilder.com/core/normalizedcompanies?company_name=careerbuilder&service=companydepot&max_results=1